 Is not speaking Kannada a major issue in Bengaluru, see what people have to say

 Bengaluru, Now 14: Kannada Gottilla!
 Staying in Karnataka and not speaking Kannada is this really a matter of concern?
-Well, a mixed reply came from some Bengalorians when Oneindia tried to find out if language compulsion is becoming the major concern for migrants coming from other parts of the country to work in the Silicon Valley.
+Well, a mixed reply came from some Bengalorians when Oneindia tried to find out if language compulsion is becoming the major concern for migrants coming from other parts of the country to work in Silicon Valley.

 The recent incidents of language compulsion have worried some people who have recently shifted in Bengaluru.
 While travelling, dealing with locals or any shop keepers the migrants generally faces a major language issue.
 The medium of conversation is now becoming a major concern for some people.

 The good number of locals here, especially some shopkeepers, auto or cab drivers, greengrocers, flowers sellers, workers, maids, hawkers and many who are equally needed to deal with in a day to day life can't speak Hindi or English.
 Hence, they have to communicate through their mother tongue.
-People who hails from other state could hardly understand their language.
+People who hail from other states could hardly understand their language.
 The issue arises there.
-This communication gap become the apple of discord in many places.
+This communication gap becomes the apple of discord in many places.

 Ghost Youtubers scaring citizens at night arrested by Bengaluru cops